 Glycine (Gly), being one of the common amino acids, does not have a side chain.
-Generally, glycine is often found at the surface of proteins, within loop- or coil (without defined secondary structure) regions, providing high flexibility to the polypeptide chain at these locations.
-This suggests that it is rather hydrophilic.
-Proline, on the other hand, is generally non-polar and has properties opposite to those of Gly, it provides rigidity to the polypeptide chain by imposing certain torsion angles on the segment of the structure.
-The reason for this is discussed in the section on torsion angles.
-Glycine and proline are often highly conserved within a protein family since they are essential for the conservation of a particular protein fold.
+It is often found at the surface of proteins, within loop- or coil (without defined secondary structure) regions, providing high flexibility to the polypeptide chain.
+This flexibility is required to facilitate sharp polypeptide turns in loop regions.
+Proline, on the other hand, is generally nonpolar and has properties opposite to those of Gly, it provides rigidity to the polypeptide chain by imposing certain torsion angles on the segment of the structure (Morgan & Rubenstein, 2013).
+The reason for this is that its side chain makes a covalent bond with the main chain, which constrains the phi-angle of the polypeptide in this location (see the section of the Ramachandran plot).
+Sometimes Pro is called helix breaker, since it is often found at the end of α-helices and in turns.
+The importance of Gly and Pro in protein folding has been discussed in (Krieger et al., 2005).

 Below the 20 most common amino acids in proteins are listed with their three-letter and one-letter codes: